-This article presents a model in which both currency and stored value are used to make payments.
+In this paper a model in which both currency and stored value are used to make payments is presented.
 Stored value cards are provided by a competitive intermediary sector and are used in transactions for which the cost of stored value is less than the float cost associated with using currency.
-Conditions are identified under which the equilibrium allocation of the economy with stored value cards does or does not Pareto-dominate that of an otherwise identical economy without stored value cards.
-The critical condition is a boundary on the average cost of stored value: stored value is beneficial or harmful depending upon whether, other things equal, average cost is below or above a certain cutoff.
+Conditions are identified under which the economy with stored value cards does or does not Pareto dominate an otherwise identical economy without stored value cards.
+The critical condition is a boundary on average cost: stored value is beneficial or harmful depending upon whether, other things equal, average cost is below or above a certain cutoff.
 If average cost is low, the reduction in the deadweight loss due to inflation will be large and the resource cost will be low.
-If average cost is high, the resource diversion will be large and there will be little effect on the burden of inflation.
+If average cost is high, the resource cost will be large and there will be little effect on the burden of inflation.